What is Dry Needling?

 What Conditions Can Be Treated by Acupuncture?

-Acupuncture has a long history of effective use in the treatment of a wide range of conditions and can do a lot more than merely treat muscular pain.
+Acupuncture has a long history of use in the treatment of a wide range of conditions and can do a lot more than merely treat muscle pain and pain relief.
 Acupuncturists regularly treat conditions affecting the respiratory, digestive, cardio-vascular, reproductive, urinary and nervous systems.
-The recent Acupuncture Evidence Project found evidence for the effectiveness of acupuncture for 117 conditions.

 Kalichman, L. Volfsums, S. (2010) Dry Needling in the Management of Musculoskeletal Pain, The journal of American Family Medicine, Volume 23, No. 5 pp. 640-646